cheme/mydht/blog/process.md

 # New design

-Being totally annoyed (it is a library and I do not want to make those choice definitive), by use of thread everywhere ClientMode and ServerMode were added, but looking back at it, it is close to unmaintanable and only there for Server and Client process.
+Being totally annoyed by use of thread everywhere (it is a library and I do not want to make those choice definitive), ClientMode and ServerMode were added.
+Looking back at it, it is close to unmaintanable and only there for Server and Client process.

-So this redesign follows a few goals :
+So I got back at mydht with a few simple goals :
         - dependency upgrade : serde usage being the most obvious (all dependency were upgrade but a lot of subcrate are broken now)
         - actual usage of asynch transport
         - usage of future lib to simplify the thread model